Skip to main content

 "Umm… Kanyadaan?"
 Rukaiya asked.
 "I am just clarifying."
 She added as Ajabdeh gave her a cold stare.

-"I wouldn't have done that even if it was a real wedding," Ajabdeh spoke.
+"I wouldn't have done that even if it were a real wedding," Ajabdeh spoke.

 "But this is a real wedding!"
 Shakti and Rukaiya spoke in unison as Pratap and Ajabdeh fell quiet.